Early Anishinaabe Serving Bowl

 An early Great Lakes Anishinaabe carved serving bowl in original surface.

 Formed from the trunk of a red maple tree, the profile is of a standard utilitarian form with a deeply tapered body terminating in a smaller, sharply cut foot.
-A hollowed interior gauge carved by hand with the use of a scorp tool.
-Thousands of fine rigid tool marks are evident and raised, evidence of intense hand manufacture.
+A hollowed interior is gauge carved by hand with the use of a scorp tool.
+Thousands of fine rigid tool marks are evident and raised, providing visual evidence of intense hand manufacture.

-Survives in an overall excellent state of condition, less a small shrinkage crack (shown) and being consistent with age, structural design, and use.
+Survives in an overall excellent state of condition, exhibiting a small shrinkage crack (shown) being consistent with age, structural design, and use.
+A wonderful example of handcraft with impressive and simplistic form boasting its size at an impressive 23" in diameter with a full inch of shrinkage.